zbef3825/webPostsdataBase/README.md

 }
 ```

+1. Make a POST request through "calm-springs-9697.herokuapp.com/login"
+<p>a.
+Make sure Content-Type is application/json.</p>
+<p>b. 'userID' and 'password' fields must be sent through (case sensitive).</p>

 2. If userID and password are valid, you will receive a token.
 Token will expire depending on userID.
-a.
+<p>a.
 If you are scrapy, you will receive 60 seconds to upload your data.
-Once the token is expired you will have to go through login process again.
+Once the token is expired you will have to go through login process again.</p>

 3. You may now use a token as Header to make GET, POST requests throughout the server
-a.
-Your Headers should contain "Content-Type" as "application/json" and "Authorization" as "Bearer Token"
+<p>a.
+Your Headers should contain "Content-Type" as "application/json" and "Authorization" as "Bearer Token"</p>
-b.
-GET '/api/all' to see all the web posts
+<p>b.
+GET '/api/all' to see all the web posts</p>
-c.
-GET '/api/:category' to see web posts of different category
+<p>c.
+GET '/api/:category' to see web posts of different category</p>
-d.
-GET '/api/:category/:date' to see web posts of different category on specific date(YYYMMDD)
+<p>d.
+GET '/api/:category/:date' to see web posts of different category on specific date(YYYMMDD)</p>
-e.
-GET '/api/download' to download all web posts in CSV file
+<p>e.
+GET '/api/download' to download all web posts in CSV file</p>
-f.
-POST '/api/save/:category' to upload webpost of :category
+<p>f.
+POST '/api/save/:category' to upload webpost of :category</p>

 4. If you are scrapy and want to upload data, use following JSON schema:
 ```javascript